-Your vehicle is equipped with cab nets (or doors, if equipped) on both sides of the vehicle.
-Cab nets must be used by both operator and passengers at all times.
-Any illustrations without cab nets are only to allow component identification.
-Always use the cab nets (or doors).
+Your vehicle is equipped with doors on both sides of the vehicle.
+Doors must be used by both operator and passengers at all times.
+Any illustrations without doors are only to allow component identification.

 Not all models (or doors) are equipped with all features.
-Refer to the specifications section on page 98.
+Refer to the specifications section on page 96.

-Console

-Gear Selector
+FEATURES AND CONTROLS Component Locations Console Gear Selector

 Low gear is the primary driving range for the RANGER.
 High gear is intended for use on hard-packed surfaces with light loads.
 Using high gear for heavy loads, hilly terrain or in wet, muddy conditions will increase the chance of drive belt burning.
-See the Drive Belt Wear/Burn section on page 103.
+See the Drive Belt Wear/Burn section on page 101.

-H: High Gear L: Low Gear N: Neutral R: Reverse P: Park
+- H: High Gear

+- L: Low Gear

+- N: Neutral

+- R: Reverse

+- P: Park